Seasons & Conditions

 Where should you fly fish in North Georgia in spring?

-Almost everything fishes in spring — pick by what you want:
+Almost everything fishes in spring — pick by what you want and how the water is running that week:

-- Toccoa River — tailwater hatches below Blue Ridge Dam plus the wild upper river; the Delayed Harvest stretch is excellent into May.
+- Toccoa River (tailwater) — caddis and early olives below Blue Ridge Dam plus the wild upper river; the cold dam release pushes hatches slightly later than the freestones, so May is the peak dry-fly month here.
+Drift boat floats cover the most water.
 See the Toccoa River guide.

-- Wild freestone creeks — Noontootla and the headwaters come alive; technical, beautiful, and full of wild fish.
+- Wild freestone creeks (Noontootla, upper Etowah) — the first Quill Gordons and Hendricksons of the year; technical, beautiful, full of wild fish that get aggressive after winter.
 See the Noontootla Creek guide.

-- Soque River (private) — managed trophy water that fishes spring through fall (guide/rod fee).
+- Soque River (private) — managed trophy water where sight fishing peaks April–June; the spring-fed, limestone-influenced flow clears faster after rain than the freestones do.
 See the Soque guide.

 How do you handle high spring water?

-- Check the USGS river gauge before every trip; know the flow before you wade.
+- Check the USGS river gauge before every trip; know the flow and the trend before you wade.
+A gauge that's spiking is more dangerous than a high-but-steady one.

-- Move to a tailwater or the private Soque when freestones blow out — they clear and fish sooner.
+- Move to a tailwater or the private Soque when freestones blow out.
+Spring-fed and limestone-influenced water clears and fishes sooner than a mountain freestone that's running chocolate.

-- Take a drift boat when the water's up — the safest way to cover high water.
+- Take a drift boat when the water's up.
+On the Toccoa and Tuckasegee, a float is the safest way to cover high water and the boat fishes through flows you'd never wade.

 Why book a North Georgia trip in spring?